discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 ### **Precast**

+- During the pre-event cast a <Skill name="Frost Trap"/> where the first Knight will spawn.
 - Make sure you have <Trait name="Leader of the pack"/> while precasting!
 - If a fire field isn’t present, equip an offhand torch and use <Skill id="12504"/>.
 - Use  <Skill name="Moa Stance"/> to grant your team free extra boon duration.